michael2012z/BitBible/markdown/Etheridge/files/Matt.md

 ## Matthew 13

-1. IN that day Jeshu went forth from the house and sat by the sea-side;By the hand of the sea.
+1. IN that day Jeshu went forth from the house and sat by the sea-side;

 2. and great multitudes gathered near him, so that he went up and sat in a vessel; and all the multitude were standing on the shore of the sea.